-Buying A New Home
+What to Expect When Buying A New Home

 With the assistance of an experienced Real Estate Agent and expert Loan Originator, it should be an efficient, pleasant, and ultimately rewarding experience.
-Continue reading to find out what you can expect from your team throughout the process or contact us now to get started.

 Your agent can negotiate the best deal on a home for you.
 With a Pre-Approval letter from us in hand, your Real Estate Agent will be able to demonstrate that you are a fully qualified and capable borrower.

 This will strongly influence the Seller, and will make the difference between the Seller accepting your offer or someone else's -- even if your offer is better!
 If you are not sure who to pick here are some Realtors recommended by The King Team at Highlands Residential Mortgage.

 - Make sure you are Pre-Approved as early as possible.
 This will put the power of financing behind you so you can concentrate on selecting your home.
 Listing realtors will not accept an offer without a pre-approval letter.
-See our Loan Checklist for documents to send to your loan officer for a 4 hour Pre-Approval.
+See our Loan Checklist for documents to send to your loan officer for a 4-hour Pre-Approval.

 - Wire funds for closing to the title company 24 hours prior to closing.
 Your loan processor will send you the wire instructions through a secure site (CAUTION: do not forward unsecured wire information via email).